 Dawn is a Bibbulman Wadandi women of the Nyoongar Nation who has been making a huge difference in the lives of Aboriginal children through her work in the community services sector for 40 years.

 CEO of Yorganop, Western Australia’s only foster care agency, Life Member of SNAICC – National Voice for our Children, Life member of NAIDOC WA and first Chairperson of the Noongar Child Protection Council, Dawn maintains the vision of nurturing children is central to every decision she makes.

-Dawn has been a proactive advocate for Aboriginal children and families at local, state, national and international forums.
-She served as a Board member for over 20 years with SNAICC and was a founding member of the Nyoongar Outreach Service and the Noongar Child Protection Council (now the Noongar Family Safety & Wellbeing Council).
-She has also served as an elected representative for the Karlkarniny Regional Council of ATSIC, and is the current chair of West Coast Language Development Centre.
+Served as a SNAICC Board member for over 20 years and is a founding member of the Nyoongar Outreach Services and the Nyoongar Family Safety and Wellbeing Council who also served as the elected representative for the Karlkarniny Regional Council of ATSIC and is the current chair of West Coast Language Development Centre.

 Laurel is proud to be part of the Noongar nation, born on her Grandmother’s country of Wagyl Kaip at Katanning.
 She also have extensive family connections in the Pilbara and other regions of Western Australia.

 Laurel has been leading Yorgum as CEO since 2014.
 Prior to that she worked in the government sector for over 20 years at both State and Commonwealth levels.

 Laurel has managed many key Aboriginal programs and projects across WA related to housing and community development.
 She also managed the Aboriginal Visitor’s Scheme for the WA Department of Corrective Services.